Yann39/self-hosted/README.md

     subgraph TRAEFIK_CONTAINER[TRAEFIK]
         ROUTER_PORT -->|port forward| DOCKER_TRAEFIK_PORT
     end
 ```

+> [!NOTE]
+> My router offers all the required features (DHCP server, DNS server, port forwarding, dyndns, etc.) for the steps described below.
+> Most of the routers also have those features (they rarely purely route packets),
+> but if this is not your case, you may have to perform **double NAT** to allow advanced configurations.
+> I obviously cannot go through the configuration specific to each router.

+## IP settings

+The following changes to the IP settings are required if you want all your internet traffic to be redirected to your Banana Pi board so that
+every request goes through **Pi-Hole** and use the custom **DNS resolver** (**Unbound**) :

+- Assign a **static IP address** to the Banana Pi board, for example `192.168.0.16` (I have local **DHCP** enabled)
+- Set **DNS** (primary and secondary) manually, to point to the Banana Pi board address set up above (`192.168.0.16`)

 ## Dynamic DNS

 When connecting from outside our network (from the internet), we need to know the **public IP address** of our router to connect.
 But as we are getting dynamically-assigned public IP addresses (via **DHCP**), we would need to update the configuration everytime the IP changes, which is very uncomfortable.

 Fortunately we can register a **dynamic host record** (DynDNS), and set it in our router configuration so that when the public IP address changes, a call is made to the DynDNS
 service provider to update the record.
 That way our network will always be reachable from the internet via the **DynDNS** record no matter the IP address.